 IP Alias allows you to partition a physical network into logical networks over the same Ethernet interface.
-The ZyWALL supports three logical LAN interfaces via its single physical Ethernet LAN interface with the ZyWALL itself as the gateway for each LAN network.
+The ZyWALL supports three logical LAN and/or DMZ interfaces via its single physical Ethernet LAN and/or DMZ interface with the ZyWALL itself as the gateway for each network.